The Chern character of the Verlinde bundle over the moduli space of stable curves: The divisor subring

 \paragraph{Proof.} The Chern character $\ch (\mathbb{E}_{g,n}(\mu_1, \dots, \mu_n))$ over $\cM_{g,n}^{\rt}$ is computed by restricting the summation in Theorem \ref{Thm:main} from all stable graphs to stable trees possessing one vertex of genus $g$.
 Let $\Gamma$ be such a tree, and consider the class This can be represented as the product

 where $\delta_e$ is the boundary divisor in $\cM_{g, n}^{\rt}$ corresponding to the 1-edge stable graph obtained from $\Gamma$ by contracting all edges except for $e$.
 The key identity holds over $\cM_{g,n}^{\rt}$.
 Indeed, this formula may fail when $e$ carries an unmarked vertex of genus $\leq g/2$; in this case, there are corrections coming from strata contained in the self-intersection of $\delta_e$.
-Since we restrict to curves with rational tails, such unmarked vertices are not allowed.
+Since we restrict to curves with rational tails, such unmarked vertices are not allowed: the boundary of $\cM_{g,n}^{\rt}$ has simple normal crossings.
 Now it suffices to note that the Chern character is explicitly a polynomial in $\lambda_1$ multiplied by a linear combination of terms of the form~\eqref{Eq:term}.
 Equation \eqref{Eq:prod} shows that each term is a product of divisor classes.

 \begin{proposition} The second Chern character of the Verlinde bundle of $\mathfrak{sl}_2$ at level~1 in general does not lie in the subring of $H^*(\oM_{g,n})$ generated by divisors. \end{proposition}